Pomponius Mela

-Pomponius Mela, who wrote around AD 43, was the earliest Roman geographer.
-He was born in Tingentera (now Algeciras) and died c.
+Pomponius Mela, who wrote around AD 43, was the earliest known Roman geographer.
+He was born at the end of the 1st century BC in Tingentera (now Algeciras) and died c.
 AD 45.

 His short work (De situ orbis libri III.) remained in use nearly to the year 1500.
 It occupies less than one hundred pages of ordinary print, and is described by the Encyclopædia Britannica (1911) as "dry in style and deficient in method, but of pure Latinity, and occasionally relieved by pleasing word-pictures."
 Except for the geographical parts of Pliny's Historia naturalis (where Mela is cited as an important authority), the De situ orbis is the only formal treatise on the subject in Classical Latin.

 Biography

 Little is known of Pomponius except his name and birthplace—the small town of Tingentera or Cingentera (identified as Iulia Traducta) in southern Spain, on Algeciras Bay (Mela ii.
 6, § 96; but the text is here corrupt).
 The date of his writing may be approximately fixed by his allusion (iii.
 6 § 49) to a proposed British expedition of the reigning emperor, almost certainly that of Claudius in AD 43.
 That this passage cannot refer to Julius Caesar is evidenced by several references to events of Augustus's reign; especially to certain new names given to Spanish towns.
 Mela, like the two Senecas, Lucan, Martial, Quintilian, Trajan, Hadrian, were all part of Italic communities settled in various parts of Spain that eventually relocated in Rome.
-It has been conjectured that Pomponius Mela may have been related in some way to Marcus Annaeus Mela, who was the son of Seneca the Elder and father of Lucan.
+It has been conjectured that Pomponius Mela may have been related in some way to Marcus Annaeus Mela, son of Seneca the Elder and father of Lucan.